7: Deep Calls to Deep

 Everyone stopped walking for a moment, astonished at her audacity.
 She had somehow broken the spell that had bound their mouths.
 She glowed with a light of a different color than usual for her.
 She had become a channel of a hue that was unique to that place.

 Once again, she had told the truth to the cartel.
 This was the sort of place where sonic resonances and dissonances played together among the sentient flows all around them.
 The various currents of coordinated chaos formed a refractory zone of continuously novel verity that glimmered with a frightening sort of hope.
-Horror and beauty were so difficult to tell apart now that cryptic incandescent had been conjured at these holy coordinates from elsewhere.
+Horror and beauty were so difficult to tell apart now that the cryptic incandescence of Elsewhere had been conjured at these holy coordinates.

 They looked away from Julien’s unbearable beauty and saw that they had all become radiant with the shadowy twilight of the noetic tincture that flowed so freely there.
-Their nostrils relaxed entirely in the absence of whatever acridity had been in the air until then.
-They would have choked on the rich brume that they so easily inhumed now only a minute ago.
-Whatever it was, it was a new breath that passed through pores and nourished organs that they hadn’thad before now.
+Their nostrils relaxed entirely in the absence of whatever acridity had been in the outside air of the Zone.
+They would have choked on this rich brume only a minute ago.
+Whatever it was, it was a new breath that passed through their pores and nourished organs that they hadn’t had before now.
 They had been thrown into the sublimity that had always been near them, but which was hidden by the certainty of their ideas about the world.
-Whatever was wrong about them was now sublime, and this vertigo seepedinto their dark places like a delicate but infinitely complex tea.
-This breath illuminated what was unfathomable about them without reducing their depths to a knowable quantity, so that they breathed from the hollow within them that was unending.
+Whatever was wrong about them was now sublime, and this vertigo seeped into their dark places like a delicate but infinitely complex tea.
+This breath illuminated what was unfathomable about them without reducing their depths to a knowable quantity, so that they breathed from the unending hollow within them.

 It occurred to Ishmael that they might be dead.
 Or that they might be being pleasantly drugged to death and were now in the processes of dying.
 That made him panic for a moment, and then he thought, “Well.
 Why not?”.
 This is a good way to go.
 Whatever they were breathing, although it may be poison, it was a fascinating route to wherever they were going.
 And there was no bodily pain in this dying..., yet.

 Then they considered the tanks running with hidden life.
 Those dark waters were moving behind the obfuscation of the yellow-brown film on the glass of the tanks, or acrylic, or whatever.
-There were temporarily unified multiplicities, which had been foregrounded against shadowy gloaming of the moving waters by their semi-independence from it.
-Whatever they were, their hues were of pitch but shimming metallic tones, so that their scalesoccasionally flickered in blushes of coppers and golds as they swam close to the glass of the tanks and became semi-visible.
-Where the outer film on the translucent cisterns was thin and the waning light of the lost day squandered thelast of its glory, hidden forms of the victorious crepuscule showed themselves for the last time before they slipped away into the night in which all cows are black.
+There were temporarily unified multiplicities, which were foregrounded against the shadowy gloaming of the moving waters by their semi-independence intention.
+Whatever they were, their hues were of pitch but shimming metallic tones, so that their scalesoccasionally flickered in blushes of coppers and golds as they swam close to the glass of the tanks and became darkly visible.
+Where the outer film on the translucent cisterns was thin and the waning light of the lost day squandered thelast of its glory, hidden forms of the victorious crepuscule showed themselves for the last time before they slipped away into the infamous night in which “all cows are black.”

 Momentarily freed by Julien’s speech, the group approached one of the large tanks to get a better look.
-A shocking-white, skull-like face suddenly flashed momentarily across the watery screen, sending painful jolts of adrenaline into the nervous channels of their bodies.
+A shocking-white, skull-like face suddenly flashed across the watery screen, sending painful jolts of adrenaline into the nervous channels of their bodies.
 The massive waves of internal chemicals drown their muscles in heavy liquids too severe to move against.
-The over proximity of irreducible affects pressed down on them like the smotheringwaves of an aggrieved ocean.
+The over proximity of irreducible affects pressed down on them like the smothering waves of an aggrieved ocean.
 They had been pushed by that fright further than they had ever been into the paralyzing madness that had been threatening to overtake them ever since they could remember.
-Their minds had becomeblank, white slates, from which they were unable to differentiate any distinct thoughts, only throbbing, irreducible pain.
-All the familiar canals of their default mode networks were flooded with the unbearable brightness of acrophobia.
+Their minds had become blank, white slates, from which they were unable to differentiate any distinct thoughts, only throbbing fear.
+All the familiar canals of their default mode networks were flooded with the unbearable brightness of nothingness, the super-saturate nothingness of boundless terror.

 Ismael’s bladder and anus instantly went limp, and he pissed and shat himself and then crumbled to the ground.
 A Monstrous nausea churned in his guts and head.
-He began to writhe and gag uncontrollably.
+He writhed uncontrollably and gagged on the foam that had been formed by his panicked breathing and his vomit.

 It had been one of those translucent, skeletal faces from the National Geographic expeditions into the deepest parts of the ocean.
 Whatever could canalize its own structural flows against the pressure of so much depth, appeared as an unspeakable misdeed to the surface-dwelling cartel.
-Such things shouldn’t exist, and the cartel felt the monstrous showing of this living error writhing within.
-Perhaps, they weren’t ready to inhabit an unhomeliness quite so unhomely yet.
+Such things shouldn’t exist, and the cartel felt the monstrous showing of this living error writhing within their fragile, Earth-bound bodies.
+They weren’t ready to inhabit an unhomeliness quite so unhomely yet.
+One can never be ready for such awful things.
+Could their bodies still move in the world that had made them, the world that they had lost?

 Then, suddenly, there was the massive pounding of a bass drum from somewhere within, echoing throughout the halls in enormous waves of sound.
 It was shocking but a shock that allowed them to move again.
 It woke them from their eternal despair into a gorgeous tremendum.
-Whatever evil it was beckoning in, it was one that remembered them even though they had forgotten it.
+Whatever evil it was beckoning them, it remembered them even though they had forgotten it until then.
 They had forgotten this capacious place that was in them and all around them even when it had been withdrawn from their intentions.
-The monstrous thumping was welcoming temporarily cultivated wild things back into the wild, which was their uncanny home.
-None of their studies or theories could come with them, says the unreliable narrator.
+The monstrous thumping was welcoming these wild things back to the wild from which they came, back to their “un-homely” home.

 The enormous boom of the steady, ominous rhythm had somehow steadied them enough to move but not enough to return them to their wits.
 Percussive auditory waves penetrated their bodies and beckoned them in such a way that both soothed and intensified the rhythms of their own bodily functions.
 They were beyond the thrall of Julien’s terrifying beauty.
 They were beyond the thrall of the Gorgon and were now captured by the promise of some revelation from the giant drums.